DataPowered/DataPowered.io_site/site/content/post/2019-05-24-post-generalised-additive-mixed-models-gamms-tourism.md

 # <span id="Data">The data</span>

-Our _monthly_ time series (courtesy of [Historic Environment Scotland](https://www.historicenvironment.scot/)) presents itself in long format, split by visitors' country of origin as well as the ticket type they purchased to gain entry to the two sites.
+Our _monthly_ time series (courtesy of [Historic Environment Scotland](https://www.historicenvironment.scot/)) presents itself in long format, and is split by visitors' country of origin as well as the type of ticket they purchased to gain entry to either of the two sites.
 Thus each row in the dataset details how many visitors were recorded:

  * for a given month (starting with March 2012 for Edinburgh and March 2013 for Craigmillar Castle, until March 2018),
  * from a given country (UK, for internal tourism, but also USA or Italy etc.)
  * purchasing a given ticket type (Walk up, or Explorer Pass etc.)
+ * visiting a given site (Edinburgh or Craigmillar).

-To build our first, simpler `gamm` model, we will collapse visitor numbers across these categories and only look at variations in the total number of visitors per month (without concerning ourselves with ticket types or countries yet).
+To build our first, simpler `gamm` model, we will collapse visitor numbers across country and ticket type, and only look at variations in the total number of visitors per month for each site.
 This collapsed data looks like this if plotted in `R` using `ggplot2`:

 <img src="https://github.com/DataPowered/DataPowered.io_site/raw/master/site/content/graphics/2019-05-24-post-generalised-additive-mixed-models-gamms-tourism/Edinburgh_Craigmillar_linegraph_facets.jpg" alt="Edinburgh Castle" style="width:100%">
-_These data exhibit an interesting pattern of **seasonality** over summer (both castles) and around Easter (especially for Craigmillar Castle), as well as a general - but modest - upward **trend**.
+_These data exhibit an interesting pattern of **seasonality** over summer (for both castles) and around Easter (especially for Craigmillar Castle), as well as a general - but modest - upward **trend**.
 But will our `gamm` model pick up on these aspects correctly?_

  So what are `gamm` models?
 To get a better idea, let's have a look at where they fit within a conceptual progression of other models: